 Mr. Edwards commented on the installation of the student trustees and the juxtaposition of being an advocate and steward.
 He said the biggest obstacle to excellence is complacency and said the University can provide the best education at a public cost to the people of Illinois, adding that the University can be the best public institution in the country.
 He said that today's presentations are evidence of a lack of complacency and that the University is making progress.
-Mr. Edwards referred to the the best public university in the country.
+Mr. Edwards referred to the Board's dedication the University and its ongoing efforts to continuously improve and be the best public university in the country.